16 Top Rivers In Uttarakhand To Enjoy The Gorgeous Beauties In 2025

 7. Bhilangna River

-The Bhilangna river is a tributary of the Bhagirathi river, one of the major rivers of Uttarakhand.
-The river rises at the foot of the Khatling Glacier while the popular Khatling trek route follows the side of river Bhilangna for a major part.
-The major towns which the river nourishes are Ghuttu, Biroda, Kalyani, Bhelbahi, Ghonti, etc. The river flows into Bhagirathi at old Tehri where the Tehri Dam has been built.
+The Bhilangna River is a tributary of the Bhagirathi River, one of Uttarakhand’s major rivers.
+The river rises at the foot of the Khatling Glacier, and the popular Khatling trek route follows its side for a major part.
+The major towns that the river nourishes are Ghuttu, Biroda, Kalyani, Bhelbahi, Ghonti, etc. The river flows into Bhagirathi at old Tehri, where the Tehri Dam has been built.

 8. Saraswati River

-Don’t be surprised by the name and if you are confused with the Sarasvati river (now lost).
+Don’t be surprised by the name if you are confused by the Sarasvati river (now lost).
 Even we are as surprised as you are.
 The Saraswati river does exist but gets sort of ‘lost in translation’.
 It is a tributary of the Alaknanda river and joins it in Keshav Prayag near Mana village in Uttarakhand.
-There is a natural stone bridge called “Bhim Pul” lying across the river that eventually descends into a passage towards Satopanth lake and Vasundhara falls.
+A natural stone bridge called “Bhim Pul” is lying across the river and eventually descends into a passage towards Satopanth lake and Vasundhara falls.

 9. Gaula River

-The Gaula is a small Himalayan river running for a total distance of 103 km.
-The river is a tributary of the Ramganga river which is itself a tributary of river Ganga.
-The source of the river is at Sattal lakes near Paharpani while the end point is Kichchha.
-The major towns that the river passes through include Kathgodam, Shahi and Haldwani.
+The Gaula is a small Himalayan river that runs for 103 km.
+It is a tributary of the Ramganga, which is itself a tributary of the Ganga.
+The river’s source is at Sattal lakes near Paharpani, while its endpoint is Kichchha.
+The major towns that the river passes through include Kathgodam, Shahi, and Haldwani.
 This is also one of the most visited Uttarakhand rivers for visitors planning camping.

 10. Gori Ganga River

 Gori Ganga is a river located in the Munsiyari tehsil of Pithoragarh.
-The river starts from the Milam Glacier and runs for a total length of 104 km to eventually meet the Kali river in Jauljibi.
-The river valley has some popular trekking routes to Nanda Devi National Park, Trishuli, Panchauli and Nanda Kot.
+It starts from the Milam Glacier and runs for 104 km to eventually meet the Kali River in Jauljibi.
+The river valley has some popular trekking routes to Nanda Devi National Park, Trishuli, Panchauli, and Nanda Kot.
 The river also flows through the mighty mountains of Rajramba and Chaudhara.

 11. Kosi River

-Kosi is one of the major rivers of Uttarakhand starting from the Himalayas at Dharpani Dhar and eventually joins the parallel Ramganga river in Uttar Pradesh.
-With a length of 170 km, the river passes through the eastern front of the famous Jim Corbett National Park, that acts as a water source for the wildlife.
-The river also passes through the towns Ramnagar, Betal Ghat, Bujan, and Amdana providing water for irrigation.
+Kosi is one of the major rivers of Uttarakhand.
+It starts from the Himalayas at Dharpani Dhar and eventually joins the parallel Ramganga river in Uttar Pradesh.
+With a length of 170 km, the river passes through the eastern front of the famous Jim Corbett National Park, which acts as a water source for wildlife.
+The river also passes through the towns of Ramnagar, Betal Ghat, Bujan, and Amdana, providing water for irrigation.

 12. Mandakini River

-The Mandakini river is another major Himalayan river running for only around 72 km with Grade V waters for a major portion of it.
-It passes through some of the holiest places in Uttarakhand including Sonprayag, Ukhimath, Kedarnath and Rudraprayag.
-The river’s flow makes it one of the greatest spots for kayaking and river rafting in Uttarakhand
+The Mandakini River is another major Himalayan river running for only around 72 km, with Grade V waters for a major portion of it.
+It passes through some of the holiest places in Uttarakhand, including Sonprayag, Ukhimath, Kedarnath, and Rudraprayag.
+The river’s flow makes it one of Uttarakhand’s greatest kayaking and river rafting spots.

 13. Nandakini River

 The mighty Nandakini river originates from the Nanda Ghunghati glacier near the Nanda Devi National Park.
-The river runs for a length of 56 km and finally exits at Nandprayag, one of the Panch Prayag, where it meets the holy Alaknanda river.
-This is also one of the most popular trekking places in Uttarakhand
+It runs for 56 km and finally exits at Nandprayag, one of the Panch Prayag, where it meets the holy Alaknanda river.
+This is also one of the most popular trekking places in Uttarakhand.

 14. Pindari River

-Pindari river is a major Himalayan river that originates from the Pindari glaciers, one of the major and difficult locations for trekking in Uttarakhand.
-Running for a length of about 105 km, the river crosses many tiny hamlets like Nauti, Bhagoli, Kulsari and Tharli.
-As the Nandakini river, the Pindar river also meets the Alaknanda river at one of the Panch Prayags at Karnaprayag.
+The Pindari River is a major Himalayan river that originates from the Pindari glaciers, one of the major and difficult locations for trekking in Uttarakhand.
+Running for about 105 km, the river crosses many tiny hamlets like Nauti, Bhagoli, Kulsari, and Tharli.
+Like the Nandakini river, the Pindar river also meets the Alaknanda river at one of the Panch Prayags at Karnaprayag.

 15. Saryu River

 The Kumaon region gives rise to many rivers.
 Saryu is one of the main rivers in Uttarakhand from the Kumaon region.
-It starts from Sarmool and flows for 145 km to eventually end at Pancheshwar.
-The Sup, Ghati and Bhuni ghats are some of the most famous along the river bank.
+It starts from Sarmool and flows for 145 km, eventually ending at Pancheshwar.
+The Sup, Ghati, and Bhuni ghats are some of the most famous along the river bank.
 The river flows through the enchanting Malla Katyur valley and joins with multiple big and small tributaries.

 16. Tons River

-Tons is a major perennial river that flows mostly through the Garhwal Himalayas and also flows through parts of Himachal Pradesh.
-The Tons river carries a lot of water when it meets the Yamuna river at Kalsi in the Doon valley.
-The source of the river is at Rupin-Supin Glacier and running for around 148 km, it is the longest tributary of Yamuna.
-Enjoy a multitude of adventure activities like rafting, body surfing and kayaking at the Tons.
-This is also one of the most amazing places in Uttarakhand
+The Ganges is a major perennial river that flows mostly through the Garhwal Himalayas and also through parts of Himachal Pradesh.
+It carries a lot of water when it meets the Yamuna river at Kalsi in the Doon valley.
+The source of the river is at the Rupin-Supin Glacier.
+Running for around 148 km, it is the longest tributary of Yamuna.
+Enjoy a multitude of adventure activities like rafting, body surfing, and kayaking at the Tons.
+This is also one of the most amazing places in Uttarakhand.

 Surprised enough?
 These rivers in Uttarakhand are a symbol of life and nature’s beauty.
 If you’re planning a vacation to this state anytime soon, make sure to go on a spree and explore one of these or all of them while on your vacation.
-But before don’t forget to customize your Uttarakhand holiday with TravelTriangle!
+But before don’t forget to customize your trip to Uttarakhand as per your needs and travel requirements for a joyful gateway with your loved ones.

 Frequently Asked Questions About Rivers In Uttarakhand